aksnakbar/WCPSS_Academic_Performance_Analysis/project/README.md

     Performed Spearman and pearson correlation on % OF AIG students and GLP% on all schools Correlation between GLP% and AIG count: 0.86
-    The results suggest a strong positive correlation, indicating that schools with higher percentages of Advanced Instructional Groups (AIG) students tend to have higher Grade-Level Proficiency percentages.
+    The results suggest a strong positive correlation, indicating that schools with higher percentages of academcally intellectual gifted (AIG) students tend to have higher Grade-Level Proficiency percentages.

 [View my notebook for analysis](project\AIG_students_Analysis.ipynb)